LibreOffice Silent Install (How-To Guide)

 Additional Configurations

-Create an Installation Log File
+Create a LibreOffice Installation Log File

 The MSI installer offers the option to generate a log file during installation to assist with troubleshooting should any problems arise.
 You can use the following commands to create a verbose log file with details about the installation.

-LibreOffice 7 (32-bit) (MSI) Silent Install w/ Logging
+LibreOffice 32-bit Silent Install with Logging

-MsiExec.exe /i LibreOffice_7.x.x_Win_x86.msi RebootYesNo=No /qn /L*v "%WINDIR%\Temp\LibreOffice-Install.log"
+MsiExec.exe /i LibreOffice_x.y.z_Win_x86.msi RebootYesNo=No /qn /L*v "%WINDIR%\Temp\LibreOfficex86-Install.log"

-LibreOffice 7 (64-bit) (MSI) Silent Install w/ Logging
+LibreOffice 64-bit Silent Install with Logging

-MsiExec.exe /i LibreOffice_7.x.x_Win_x64.msi RebootYesNo=No /qn /L*v "%WINDIR%\Temp\LibreOffice-Install.log"
+MsiExec.exe /i LibreOffice_x.y.z_Win_x86-64.msi RebootYesNo=No /qn /L*v "%WINDIR%\Temp\LibreOfficex64-Install.log"

-Change Default Installation Directory
+Change the LibreOffice Default Installation Directory

 You can also change the default installation directory by using the following command line parameters.
 In this example, I’m installing LibreOffice to “C:\LibreOffice”

-MsiExec.exe /i LibreOffice_7.x.x_Win_x64.msi INSTALLLOCATION="C:\LibreOffice" RebootYesNo=No /qn
+MsiExec.exe /i LibreOffice_x.y.z_Win_x86-64.msi INSTALLLOCATION="C:\LibreOffice" RebootYesNo=No /qn

-Exclude Desktop Shortcut During Install
+Exclude the LibreOffice Desktop Shortcut During Install

 The LibreOffice installer creates a desktop shortcut by default.
 If you don’t want the desktop shortcut, then you can run the following command line switches to exclude it.

-MsiExec.exe /i LibreOffice_7.x.x_Win_x86.msi CREATEDESKTOPLINK=0 RebootYesNo=No /qn
+MsiExec.exe /i LibreOffice_x.y.z_Win_x86.msi CREATEDESKTOPLINK=0 RebootYesNo=No /qn

-MsiExec.exe /i LibreOffice_7.x.x_Win_x64.msi CREATEDESKTOPLINK=0 RebootYesNo=No /qn
+MsiExec.exe /i LibreOffice_x.y.z_Win_x86-64.msi CREATEDESKTOPLINK=0 RebootYesNo=No /qn

-Disable LibreOffice Check For Updates
+Disable LibreOffice Online Check For Updates

 • Open Notepad or your favorite text editor